-Friends of Football have postponed their reunion for players and others who took part in games a touring Manchester United squad in 1967.
+Friends of Football are pleased to announce a new date for their reunion for players and others who took part in games against a touring Manchester United squad in 1967.

 With players such as George Best, Denis Law and 1966 World Cup winners Bobby Charlton and Nobby Stiles, the New Zealand visit was part of United’s world tour.

 Friends of Football will host a gathering for those who faced Manchester United so they can share their memories with our members and guests.

 Doors open at 6pm and the formal part of the evening will commence at 7pm.
 A cash bar will operate.